Kwihala Camp, Ruaha National Park

 A walking safari is one the most intimate ways to experience the bush and can be enjoyed with one of Kwihala’s experienced armed guides and local trackers.
 Eye-to-eye with the wildlife, your senses are heightened and the sights, sounds and smells of the bush come alive.

-Kwihala Camp rates include: Full board accommodation, all drinks (except champagne, cellar wines, premium brand spirits), game drives, night drives, guided walks, transfers to/from nearest airstrip and to/from Kwihala Camp, laundry service.
+Rates include: Full board accommodation, all house drinks (except champagne), game drives, night drives, guided walks, transfers to/from nearest airstrip and to/from Kwihala Camp, laundry service.

-Rates below exclude: Any applicable park/conservancy fees, any applicable camping/concession fees, and conservation charge, totalling approximately US$ 100 per person per night.
-Transfers other than to/from nearest airstrip, flying doctors/medical evacuation, flights & airport taxes, gratuities, items of a personal nature, additional lunch (picnic or in house) US$25pp.
+Rates below exclude: Park fees, concession fees, transfers other than to/from nearest airstrip or Kwihala Camp, flying doctors/medical evacuation insurance, flights and airport taxes, gratuities, items of a personal nature, additional lunch (picnic or in house) US$25 per person